blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 - Considering it to be realistic that a woman would consent to sex right after all the men in her family and the whole tribe was beheaded and her newly wed husband was tortured and killed for not revealing the location of their treasure
 - Considering it to be realistic for a woman who gave herself in for marriage so that her tribe won't be killed to be happy in that marriage

+[Concern for me: If I think that it is not realistic, what opinion do I have of the Prophet?
+After thinking, I say: consenting to the marriage and intercourse was up to her, and coercing one to do so is not forbidden according to Muhammadians, so there is no fault according to the Muhammadian rationale]

 ### Prophet Contradictions